 Below are revenue multiples for publicly traded consumer tech companies (B2C).
 Industries and therefore multiples vary widely.

 Traditional marketplace multiples vary widely.
 Prior to Q3 2018, the sector only had 2 companies and now has 10.
-The median multiple is now 2.3x, but Etsy, Fiverr, Upwork and AirBnB have stronger multiples.
+The median multiple is now 2.1x, but Etsy and AirBnB are standouts.

 Ecommerce is varied.
-The sector is the least attractive to investors, with a median revenue multiple of 0.6x.
+The sector is the least attractive to investors, with a median revenue multiple of 0.7x.
 There is a big difference between what we would call premium ecommerce like Carvana, Allbirds, Coursera, Chewy, Warby, LegalZoom, and Amazon, versus weak ecommerce like Blue Apron.
-Note that the margins in ecommerce are terrible with a median EBITDA margin of -5% and YOY growth of only 7%.
+Note that the margins in ecommerce are terrible with a median EBITDA margin of -2% and YOY growth of 0%.
 While we characterize Amazon as ecom, all the value is driven by AWS.

-Hardware is down to 1.8x.
+Hardware is down to 1.6x.
 Roku has fallen the most.
+Apple of course is a serious standout at 8.0x.

 Visit us at blossomstreetventures.com and email me directly at email@example.com.
 All founders and funds welcome!
 We invest in companies with run rate revenue of $3mm to $30mm, with year over year growth of 20% to 50%+ depending on revenue.
 We lead or follow in growth rounds and special situations like inside rounds, small rounds, rushed rounds, corralling investors with our term sheet, bridges, inbetweeners, cap table clean up, and extensions.
 We can commit in 3 weeks and our check is $1mm to $4mm.
 Also visit https://blossomstreetventures.com/metrics/ for always up-to-date SaaS metrics.